norycio/docker-mods-universal-calibre-web-convert-dependence/README.md

 ## Features

 - Installs required Python packages using `pip`.
-- Copies plugin files from the mod image to `/app/plugins/`(if you have).
+- Copies plugin files from the mod image to `/root/defaults`(if you have and then you will start from Dockerfile).

 ## Usage
 ### When